sssihl/hms-videoslist/README.md

 This app records the output of a camera device and stores it in the windows server location with a database entry to keep track of which patient the video belongs to.

+> [!CAUTION]
+> **DO NOT USE IT FOR THE LIVE ENVIRONMENT YET!**
+>
+> The app doesn't have the "COPYING to the SERVER" logic, so it is only for preview as of now.
+The database and the rest work

 # Installation steps

 1. Just run the following command to install all the required dependencies